goauthentik/authentik/website/docs/expressions/_functions.md

 Fetch a user matching `**filters`.

-Returns "None" if no user was found, otherwise [User](/docs/user-group/user)
+Returns "None" if no user was found, otherwise returns the [User](/docs/user-group/user) object.

 Example: